Text by CLOT Magazine

 The marginal ice zone is the dynamic border between the open sea and the sea ice, which is ecologically extremely vulnerable.
 The phytoplankton present in the sea produces half of the oxygen on the planet.
 During spring, this zone is the most important CO2 sink in our biosphere.
-An algal bloom or algae bloom is a rapid increase or accumulation in the population of algae in freshwater or marine water systems and is recognized by the discolouration in the water from their pigments.
-The proliferation of algal blooms likely result from a combination of environmental factors and the rise of temperatures in spring is one of the driving force.
+An algal bloom or algae bloom is a rapid increase or accumulation in the algae population in freshwater or marine water systems.
+It is recognized by the discolouration in the water from their pigments.
+The proliferation of algal blooms likely result from a combination of environmental factors, and the rise of temperatures in spring is one of the driving force.

 Spring Bloom in the Marginal Ice Zone is Winderen’s latest instalment in the series of works exploring these underwater sounds.
 A commission by Sonic Acts and Dark Ecology it resulted in an installation for the Sonic Acts festival in 2017.
 The listener or viewer experiences the bloom of plankton, the shifting and crackling sea ice in the Barents Sea around Spitsbergen, towards the North Pole, and the underwater sounds made by bearded seals, migrating species such as humpbacks and orcas, and the sound made by hunting seithe and spawning cod, all depending on the spring bloom.